-(a) A communications services provider, as defined by Florida law, who desires to place or maintain a communications facility in public rights-of-way within the Village
+(a) A communications services provider, as defined by Florida law, who desires to place or maintain a communications facility in public rights-of-way within the Village shall first register with the Village in accordance with this Chapter.
+Subject to the terms and conditions prescribed in this Chapter, a registrant may place or maintain a communications facility in public rights-of-way.

 - (b) A registration shall not convey any title, equitable or legal, to the registrant in the public rights-of-way.
 Registration under this Chapter governs only the placement or maintenance of communications facilities in public rights-of-way.
 Other ordinances, codes or regulations may apply to the placement or maintenance in the public rights-of-way of facilities that are not communications facilities.
 Registration does not excuse a communications services provider from obtaining appropriate access or pole attachment agreements before locating its facilities on the Village or another person's facilities.
-Registration does not excuse a communications services provider from complying with Applicable Codes. - (c) Each communications services provider who desires to place or maintain a communications facility in public rights-of-way in the Village shall file a single registration with the Village, which shall include the following information: - (1) Name of the applicant under which it will transact business in the Village and, if different, in the State of Florida; - (2) Name, address, email address, and telephone number of the applicant's primary contact person in connection with the registration; - (3) The type of communications services that the applicant intends to provide within the Village (if more than one, state all that apply), or, if none, state that the applicant is a pass-through provider. - (4) A copy of the applicant's current certificate of authorization or license or resale certificate to provide communications services issued by the Florida Public Service Commission, the Florida Department of Revenue, the Federal Communications Commission, or other federal or state authority, if any; - (5) Evidence of the insurance coverage and any bond required under this Chapter; - (6) If the registrant is a corporation or limited liability company, proof of authority to do business in the State of Florida, which may be satisfied by an electronic certificate of good standing from the Florida Department of State or by other means; and - (7) Acknowledgment that the applicant has received and reviewed a copy of this Chapter, which acknowledgment shall not be deemed an agreement. - (d) The Village shall review the information submitted by the applicant.
+Registration does not excuse a communications services provider from complying with Applicable Codes. - (c) Each communications services provider who desires to place or maintain a communications facility in public rights-of-way in the Village shall file a single registration with the Village, which shall include the following information: - (1) Name and federal employment identification number of the applicant under which it will transact business in the Village and, if different, in the State of Florida: - (2) Name, address, email address, and telephone number of the applicant's primary contact person in connection with the registration; - (3) The type of communications services that the applicant intends to provide within the Village (if more than one, state all that apply), or, if none, state that the applicant is a pass-through provider. - (4) A copy of the applicant's current certificate of authorization or license or resale certificate to provide communications services issued by the Florida Public Service Commission, the Florida Department of Revenue, the Federal Communications Commission, or other federal or state authority, if any; - (5) Evidence of the insurance coverage required under this Chapter; - (6) If the registrant is a corporation or limited liability company, proof of authority to do business in the State of Florida, which may be satisfied by an electronic certificate of good standing from the Florida Department of State or by other means; and - (7) Acknowledgment that the applicant has received and reviewed a copy of this Chapter, which acknowledgment shall not be deemed an agreement. - (d) The Village shall review the information submitted by the applicant.
 Such review shall be conducted by the Village Manager or his designee.
 If the Village determines that the applicant submitted information in accordance with subsection (c) of this section, the registration shall be effective and the Village shall notify the applicant of the effectiveness of registration in writing.
 If the Village determines that the information has not been submitted in accordance with subsection (c) of this section, the Village shall notify the applicant of the non-effectiveness of registration, and reasons for the non-effectiveness, in writing.
 The Village shall so reply to an applicant within 30 days after receipt of registration information from the applicant.
 Non-effectiveness of registration shall not preclude an applicant from filing subsequent applications for registration under the provisions of this section.
 An applicant has 30 days after receipt of a notice of non-effectiveness and denial of registration to appeal the decision.